jewelkeith-jk/100-days-codewars/README.md

 # 💯 Days of Codewars

-I created this repository to document my solutions of the JavaScript ([Kata](https://docs.codewars.com/concepts/kata)) I took on Codewars.
+I created this repository to document my solutions to the JavaScript Kata I took on Codewars.

 --------------

-## Relevant links:
+## Relevant links

 - [Sign up for Codewars](www.codewars.com/r/DV792A) (I'll be honored 😆)